jakemorgangit/CheekyGit/README.md

 # CheekyGit
-A simple way to fudge git activity and make it look busy :)
+A simple way to automate fudge git activity and keep it alive :)

 This is a naughty way to create "fake" github activity - who doesn't like seeing a grid full of green boxes!!